Kray-G/kinx-tiny-typesetting/example/sample_en.md

 By this manner, you can see mathematical expressions as a big size in the independent line.

 In fact, KiTTy has \\KaTeX inside.
-Thereby, all of mathematical expressions that \\KaTeX can present is available.
+Thereby, all of mathematical expressions that \\KaTeX can do is available.
-The ability to present a beautiful mathematical expression allows for expressive writing.
+To present a beautiful mathematical expression allows for expressive writing.

 # Various Samples of Mathematical Expressions